momen6390/momen/README.md

 ---

-*“A mathematical nerd who invaded our beautiful world of finance.”*
+*“Quants-A mathematical nerd who invaded our beautiful world of finance.”*